Family-Friendly Skiing and Snowboarding Spots Around NJ

 The best age to start:

-Kids have to be able to walk well and have a sense of balance, so anything below age 2 is unreasonable.
+Kids have to walk well and have a sense of balance, so anything below age 2 is unreasonable.
 They should be able to listen and follow instruction to some degree.
-I've spoken to a lot of parents on the slopes on this subject and find very few who start kids skiing at age 2.
-When my own children were young, I started my daughter at age 3 and have seen a number of 3–5-year-olds in ski-school.
-Age 3–5 should be the earliest starting point for a child to ski because they can walk, they usually don't mind being away from mom and dad, and by this time they have an idea of knowing right from wrong.
+I've spoken to many parents on the slopes about this and find very few who start kids skiing at age 2.
+When my own children were young, I started my daughter at age 3 and have seen several 3-5-year-olds in ski-school.
+Age 3-5 should be the earliest starting point for a child to ski because they can walk, they usually don't mind being away from mom and dad, and by this time, they have an idea of knowing right from wrong.

 1. Children must be taught to follow the Skiers Responsibility Code while on the slopes.

 2. Children must use properly fitted equipment suited to their ability level.

 3. No poles are necessary until they have been skiing for 3–4 years and are proficient enough to handle them.